Born in Richmond, VA. Raised in Philadelphia, PA. Residing in Washington, DC.

 Prior to her roles in the Obama administration, Mrs. Curtis professional experience includes international policy at the U.S. Department of Energy, workforce development at Communities in Schools, Inc., policy and constituent services for local municipalities in Boston and Newton, MA, and humanitarian policy at the United Nations Institute for Training and Research (UNITAR) in Geneva, Switzerland.

-Her academic credentials include a Bachelor of Arts in International Studies from Spelman College and a Master’s Degree in Public Administration from Northeastern University.
+Her academic credentials include a Bachelor of Arts in International Studies from Spelman College, Master’s Degree in Public Administration from Northeastern University, and Certificate of Strategic Management from Georgetown University.